ServSafe

 What does the BAC limit establish?

-According to the National Restaurant Association’s ServSafe Alcohol certification program, blood alcohol content or BAC is the amount of alcohol in a person’s bloodstream.
+According to the National Restaurant Association’s ServSafe Alcohol program, blood alcohol content or BAC is the amount of alcohol in a person’s bloodstream.
 BAC is the metric used to measure alcohol intoxication for both legal and medical purposes.
 For example, a BAC of .10% means that a person’s blood supply contains one-part alcohol for every 1,000 parts of blood.

 How is BAC measured?

-A motorist stopped on suspicion of drunk driving will likely have to undergo testing by a police officer.
+A motorist stopped on suspicion of impaired driving will likely have to undergo testing by a police officer.
 In addition to observation and field sobriety tests, officers have other tools to determine a person’s level of impairment, including breath, urine, and blood tests.

 How was the .08% BAC standard set?

-Prior to 2000, the permissible BAC limit was .10%.
+Prior to 2000, the legal BAC limit was .10%.
 In 2000, President Clinton’s transportation appropriations bill required all states to lower their permissible blood alcohol content to .08% by Oct.
 2003 or risk losing federal highway construction funds.
 By July 2004, all 50 states had passed legislation lowering their BAC limits to .08%.

 How many drinks does it take to reach .05% BAC?